-YALVIN COLLEGE exists under the auspices of the Christian - Reformed Church in America, and is controlled by a Board of Trustees composed of two members from each Classis.
-According to the constitution, all instruction given must be in harmony with Reformed principles.
-The various branches of study, therefore, are considered from the standpoint of faith and in the light of Calvinism as a life and world view.
-The aim of the college is to give young people an education that is Christian, not merely in the sense that devotional exercises are appended to the ordinary work of the college, but in the larger and deeper sense that all the class work, all the students' intellectual, emotional, and imaginative activities shall be permeated with the spirit and teaching of Christianity.
+Calvinism as a life and world view.
+The aim of the college is to give young people an education that is Christian, not merely in the sense that devotional exercises are appended to the ordinary work of the college, but in the larger and deeper sense that all the class work, all the students' intellectual, emotional, and imaginative activities shall be permeated with the auspices of the Christianity.